microsoft/onnxruntime/onnxruntime/core/flatbuffers/schema/README.md

 ## Version 6
 Support for float 8 types.
 See [Float stored in 8 bits](https://onnx.ai/onnx/technical/float8.html) for further details about their format and usage.

+# Checkpoint format version history
+In [checkpoint_version.h](../checkpoint_version.h), see `IsCheckpointVersionSupported()` for the supported versions and `kCheckpointVersion` for the current version.

+## Version 1
+Introduces the On-Device Training Checkpoint format.
+The format include support for the ModuleState (stores the module parameters), OptimizerGroups (stores the optimizer states), and PropertyBag (stores custom user properties with support for int64, float and strings).